s5546/logParser/README.md

 			Multithreading?
 Grep is not multithreaded, and while there are ways to use it with multiple threads- they're complicated, and an average end-user won't know how to use them (if they even realize multithreading is a thing)

-				Maybe not TOO hard?
-If I can get the line count (of the file) and core count (of the cpu), maybe I could (somewhat) evenly distribute work like that?

-		Some sort of compression support?

-			Native reading from tar.gz files (would be very useful on windows)

 		GUI?

 			Probably hell in python

-		Multiple file searching?

 options menu